hadley/adv-r/docs-function.md

 * `@docType data` which indicates that this is documentation for a dataset.

-* `@usage diamonds`, which just gives the name of the dataset.

-* `@format`, which gives an overview of the structure of the dataset
+* `@format`, which gives an overview of the structure of the dataset.
+If you omit this, roxygen will automatically add something based on the first line of `str` output

 ### Documenting a S3 generic functions and methods

 S3 generic functions should be documented in the same way as any other function.
 You should give a general run down of the purpose of the function, and pointers to the most important methods.

 You should also document particularly important or complex methods, and ensure that all methods are appropriately exported

-* Use `@method` when you are writing a full documentation topic for this method.
-It has format `@method function-name class` and tells roxygen that this is a S3 method, not an ordinary function

-* All exported methods need the `@S3method` tag.
-It has the same format as `@method`.
-This exports the method, not the function - i.e.
-  `generic(myobject)` will work, but `generic.mymethod(myobject)` will not.

 ### Documenting a S4 method